 Up to 40% of American adults experience the pain, numbness, and muscle weakness of sciatica.
-Pain management experts Drs.
-Jay M. Shah and Jeffrey Deygoo diagnose and treat sciatica at SamWell Institute for Pain Management in Colonia, New Jersey.
-They offers innovative, personalized care to relieve your symptoms and help you get back to your regular activities.
+Pain management expert Dr. Jay M. Shah diagnoses and treats sciatica at SamWell Institute for Pain Management in Colonia, New Jersey.
+He offers innovative, personalized care to relieve your symptoms and help you get back to your regular activities.
 If you’re concerned about sciatica, call the practice or schedule a consultation online today.

 Sciatica develops when injury or inflammation compresses your sciatic nerve.
 Your sciatic nerve is the largest nerve in your body.
 It starts in your lower back before splitting and traveling down the backs of both of your legs.

 Sciatica includes a variety of symptoms, including: